 Artichokes are often served with a dipping sauce.
 The sauce can be as simple as melted butter or mayonnaise.
-You can also tray one of the dipping sauce recipe below.
+For something more fancy, try one of these dipping sauce recipes.

 Lemon Garlic Herb Butter